 Individuals who simply provided assistance, e. g., supplied facilities, strains or reagents, or who critiqued the paper, should not be listed as authors, but may be recognized in the Acknowledgement section.

-Corresponding author has authority to act on the all other authors behalf in all matters pertaining to publication of the manuscript.
+Corresponding author has the authority to act on the behalf of all other authors in all the matters pertaining to the publication of the manuscript.

-All authors are obliged to fill in AA/CT form and submitt it at the time of the manuscript submission.
+All authors are obliged to fill in the AA/CT form and submit it at the time of the manuscript submission.
 Submission will not be sent to review until AA/CT forms of all listed authors are uploaded.

 Base on ICMJE recommendations, authorship is based on the following 4 criteria:

 - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND

 - Drafting the work or revising it critically for important intellectual content; AND